cassymarie/let-it-go-api/README.md

 ## Contributing

-Expression images have been purchased through `istockphot.com` photos.
+Expression images have been purchased through `istockphoto.com` photos

+Animation was produced using [Animate.css](https://animate.style/)